Cabinet Refinishing Best Practices Part 1: The Foundation for a Flawless Finish

 If your kitchen or bathroom cabinets look worn or out of date, refinishing offers a cost-effective alternative to full replacement.
 But achieving a flawless, long-lasting finish requires more than just brushing on paint.
 This guide covers cabinet refinishing best practices Part 1—the foundational steps that separate a professional-grade result from a DIY disappointment.
 By mastering these techniques, you'll transform your cabinetry while avoiding common pitfalls that lead to peeling, bubbling, or uneven coverage.

-For comprehensive context, see our California Bay Area Painting Cost: What You Need to Know in 2026, which covers overall painting investments.
+For a broader perspective on painting investments, see our guide on California Bay Area Painting Cost: What You Need to Know in 2026, which covers overall painting investments.

 What Is Cabinet Refinishing Best Practices Part 1?